sandraschi/tapo-camera-mcp/docs/NETATMO_SETUP.md

-# Netatmo Weather Station Integration (Preparation)
+# Netatmo Weather Station Integration

 ## Overview
 Adds a configurable Netatmo integration with graceful fallback to simulated data until credentials are provided.
 When enabled, the weather API and `/metrics` can source real readings.

+**⚠️ Important**: All simulated/mock data is clearly marked with warnings and indicators.
+When Netatmo is properly configured, you'll see real data from your weather station.

 ## Configuration
 Add to your `config.yaml` (example):